vals-productions/sqlighter/amfibian.md

 **AnUpdate** can work with low level SQL DDL statements, or, use some extended AmfibiaN features where instead of specifying ```CREATE TABLE ... ``` statements, you pass a list of ```AnObject <....>``` instances, and AmfibiaN will take care of the rest and will generate respective statements and execute them.
 Other than obvious convenience, there will be less chance to execute ```CREATE``` statement that are out of date with your latest object model.
 Less things to maintain.

+<b>AnUpdate is under current development, new features are being added, some may be not backward compatible.
+Evaluate it, but use with caution until this notice is removed.</b>

 ## Installation

 AmfibiaN is part of SQLighter repository.
 Follow SQLighter installation instructions.